insitro/redun/docs/source/config.md

 #### `db_uri`

-[URI](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls) for the redun database. redun supports the `sqlite` and `postgresql` portocols.
-If the URI is relative, it will be interpreted as relevative to the configuration directory, `.redun/`.
+[URI](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls) for the redun database. redun supports the `sqlite` and `postgresql` protocols.
+If the URI is relative, it will be interpreted as relative to the configuration directory, `.redun/`.

 For security reasons, username and password are not allowed in `db_uri`, since `redun.ini` files are often checked into source control.
 See below for alternative ways to define database credentials.